 KNOXVILLE, Tenn.
 (AP) - Tennessee football ranks last in the Southeastern Conference in how the NCAA measures academic progress, and the Vols are at risk of being punished if they don't improve quickly.

-The Vols have a ranking of 924 in academic progress measured over the past four years by the NCAA with the numbers released Tuesday.
+The Vols have a ranking of 924 in academic progress measured over the past four years by the NCAA.
 Currently, schools must be at least at 900 to avoid penalties.
-That figure jumps to 930 next year to measure eligibility, retaining students and graduation with penalties including a postseason ban for those programs that don't measure up.
+That figure jumps to 930 next year to measure eligibility, retaining students and graduation.

-Tennessee officials said that they have done everything to address the issues with the football program.
+Chancellor Jimmy Cheek said Tuesday in a statement that the Vols have done everything to address the issues with the football program.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.